-Sogou Information was incorporated in the PRC in 2005 and engages in providing Internet information services in the PRC.
-The registered capital of Sogou Information is \$2,480,000.
-Zhou Jing and Li Wei, each of whom is an employee of the Company, each owns a 50% interest in Sogou Information.
+Beijing Sogou Information Service Co., Ltd. (or Sogou Information) was incorporated in the PRC in 2005 and engages in providing Internet information services in the PRC.
+The registered capital of Sogou Information is \$2.5 million.
+Jing Zhou and Wei Li, each of whom is an employee of the Company, each owns 50% interests in Sogou Information.